oruga-ui/oruga/packages/docs/documentation/configuration.md

 While using themes such as [Bootstrap](/documentation/themes#bootstrap-theme) or [Bulma](/documentation/themes#bulma-theme), this feature is used to remove all default classes and to create specific theme configurations.
 :::

-This property can also be passed directly to the component:
+This `override` property can also be passed directly to any component:

 ```html
 <o-autocomplete